Alan Beeker, Zoning Administrator

 The Zoning Board of Appeals is a seven member board.
 They meet on the second Wednesday of the month at 5:30pm in the Council Chambers of City Hall as needed.
 Their duties include review of Zoning Administrator and Planning Commission decision appeals, non-conforming alterations, variance requests, temporary structure placement and requests for variance from the sign ordinance.

 An application to the Zoning Board of Appeals is available below and must be accompanied with a filing fee of $300.00.
-They must meet within 30 days of the request to hear the appeal.

 A zoning compliance permit from the City of Hillsdale may be required prior to the issuance of a building permit by the Hillsdale County Inspection Department.